Sustainability at the heart of food and agriculture

 A rapidly growing population is driving the demand for meat and other animal-based products to new heights.
 Blue & Green Tomorrow takes a look at the UN Food and Agriculture Organisation’s (FAO) efforts to implement solutions to “end hunger and make the transition to sustainable agricultural and food systems”.

 In its 2012 report ahead of the Rio+20 Earth Summit, entitled Towards the Future we Want , the FAO predicts that pressure on the world’s agricultural and food systems will peak if the world population rises to the expected 9 billion mark by 2050.
+Recent current events in agriculture indicate that trend is still relevant today.

 “Even if we do increase agricultural output by 60%, the world would still have 300m people hungry in 2050”, says FAO director-general, Jose Graziano da Silva in the report.